JakeOtto/python_practice/chapter2/bakery/intermezzo_instantiating_objects.md

     40
 ```

 ## Exercise 2

-The next exercise requires you to either copy, or clone the Bakery 2.rb file.
+The next exercise requires you to either copy, or clone the bakery_2.py file.

-You must load the 'bakery_2.rb' file into irb, and do your best to satisfy the orders being placed at your Cake Bakery!
+You must load the 'bakery_2.py' file into the REPL, and do your best to satisfy the orders being placed at your Cake Bakery!

 You can find a link to it [here](./lib/bakery_2.py).

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->